 - Prepare and maintain required records

-Here at the Weatherization Training Center our goal is to train the professionals who are on the ground weatherizing homes every day.
-But this EPA rule will affect more than just weatherization professionals so we feel an obligation to help out our community by offering this training to everyone who signs up.
+Here at the Weatherization Training Center we train the professionals who are on the ground weatherizing homes every day.
+However the EPA rule affects more than weatherization professionals.
+We are committed to serving our region by offering this training to everyone who works in situations where they may encounter lead in buildings.
 Click on our Training Calendar to view all course schedules.
 Or read through our RRP Course Registration Page for complete details.